Removing Drywall Popcorn Texture

 Removing Popcorn Drywall Texture

-Most acoustic popcorn drywall texture sprayed before 1978 contains asbestos.
-Even after 1978 some companies continued to use asbestos in popcorn texture material.
-Asbestos is extremely hazardous to your health.
-Asbestos has been linked to Mesotheleoma, a form of cancer that affects internal organs, most commonly the external lining of the lungs.
-Many construction workers who have worked in the construction industry before the mid 1970's have been affected by this life threatening disease.
-Some professionals claim that construction materials containing asbestos may not present serious danger if they are left in their current state and not disturbed.
-If you have any questions whether the texture in your home contains asbestos you should consult with a licensed professional that is trained to test for asbestos and provide recommendations.
+Some professionals claim that construction materials containing asbestos do not present a serious hazard if they are left in their current state and not disturbed.
+If you have any questions about whether the texture in your home contains asbestos you should consult with a licensed professional that is trained to test for asbestos and provide recommendations.

 Picture of popcorn drywall texture

 If you have confirmed beyond a doubt that the acoustic popcorn texture used in your home does not contain asbestos, you may be able to remove it yourself.
 Popcorn texture is made primarily of drywall mud which is water soluble.
-Popcorn texture that has not been painted will soften quickly when sprayed with warm water.
-Once the texture is softened it can be scraped using a wide drywall knife or other type of metal scrapper.
-Use a hand pump pressure sprayer with a long hose to spray water on the ceiling.

 Once the texture has been carefully removed from your ceiling, it can be finished as desired.
 Care should be taken when scraping drywall mud with a metal knife.
 Be careful not to gouge the surface.
-Any gouges in the underlying surface must be patched by a drywall finisher.
-Applying another type of texture will require less preparation work than trying to create a level five smooth wall finish.
+Any gouges in the underlying surface must be patched, by a drywall finisher.
+Applying another type of texture will require less preparation work than trying to create a level-five smooth wall finish.

-Another option to consider for acoustic popcorn textured ceilings is laminating the entire ceiling with a new layer of drywall.
-Installing a new layer of drywall eliminates the need for time consuming scraping and associated cleanup.
 If installing a new layer of drywall over an existing texture you must ensure that the fasteners used penetrate all layers to grab in the rafters or floor joists behind.
-Because of this you must first locate this backing and use screws long enough to sink to a sufficient depth.
+Because of this, you must first locate this backing and use screws long enough to sink to a sufficient depth.

 How to Apply Popcorn Texture